-1. Trading assets and liabilities; trading income and expenses
+1. Trading account assets and liabilities; gain and loss on trading account transactions

-Transactions involving short-term fluctuations and arbitrage opportunities in interest rates, currency exchange rates, market prices of financial instruments or other market indices ('Trading transactions') are recognized on a trade date basis and recorded in 'Trading assets' or 'Trading liabilities' on the consolidated balance sheet.
-Gains or losses (interest received/paid, dividend, gains/losses on sales, and valuation gains/losses) on trading transactions are recorded in 'Trading income' or 'Trading expenses' on the transaction date basis in the consolidated statement of income.
+Transactions involving short-term fluctuations and arbitrage opportunities in interest rates, currency exchange rates, market prices of financial instruments or other market indices ('Trading transactions') are recognized on a trade date basis and recorded in 'Trading account assets' or 'Trading account liabilities' on the consolidated balance sheet.
+Gains or losses (interest received/paid, dividend, gains/losses on sales, and valuation gains/losses) on trading transactions are recorded in 'Gain on trading account transactions' or 'Loss on trading account transactions' on the transaction date basis in the consolidated statement of income.

-'Trading Assets' and 'Trading Liabilities' are stated at their fair values.
+'Trading account assets' and 'Trading account liabilities' are stated at their fair values.